Thomas Hood: Family life

 Hood married Jane Reynolds (1791–1846). on 5 May 1824.
-They settled at 2 Robert Street, Adelphi, London.
+They settled at 2 Robert Street, Adelphi, Westminster.
 Their first child died at birth, but a daughter, Frances Freeling Broderip (1830–1878), was born soon after they moved to Winchmore Hill, and after they had then moved in 1832 to Lake House, Wanstead, a son, Tom Hood (1835–1874), was also born.
 Both children took up in Hood's profession: Frances became a children's writer and Tom a humorist and playwright, and they later collaborated in collecting and publishing their father's work.
 Although constantly worried about money and health, the Hoods were a devoted, affectionate family, as Memorials of Thomas Hood (1860), based on his letters and compiled by his children, testifies.

 Odes and Addresses – Hood's first volume – was written in conjunction with his brother-in-law John Hamilton Reynolds, a friend of John Keats.
 Coleridge wrote to Lamb averring that the book must be the latter's work.
 Keats wrote two poems for Jane Reynolds: "O Sorrow!"
 (October 1817) and "On a Leander Gem which Miss Reynolds, my Kind Friend, Gave Me" (c.
 March 1817).
 Also from this period are The Plea of the Midsummer Fairies (1827) and a dramatic romance, Lamia, published later.
 The Plea was a book of serious verse, but Hood was known as a humorist and the book was ignored almost entirely.

 Hood was fond of practical jokes, which he was said to have enjoyed inflicting on members of his family.
 In the Memorials there is a story of Hood instructing his wife Jane to purchase some fish for the evening meal from a woman who regularly came to the door selling her husband's catch.
 But he warns her to watch for plaice that "has any appearance of red or orange spots, as they are a sure sign of an advanced stage of decomposition."
 Mrs Hood refused to purchase the fish-seller's plaice, exclaiming, "My good woman...
 I could not think of buying any plaice with those very unpleasant red spots!"
 The fish-seller was amazed at such ignorance of what plaice look like.

 The series of the Comic Annual, dating from 1830, was a type of publication popular at the time, which Hood undertook and continued almost unassisted for several years.
 He would cover all the leading events of the day in caricature, without personal malice, and with an undercurrent of sympathy.
 Readers were also treated to an incessant use of puns, of which Hood had written in his own vindication, "However critics may take offence,/A double meaning has double sense", but as he gained experience as a writer, his diction became simpler.